Tech041/my-app/README.md

 - User-friendly interface for easy navigation

 Technologies Used
-- Frontend: Next.js, Tailwind CSS
+- Frontend: Next.js, TypeScript and Tailwind CSS

 Getting Started
 1. Clone the repository